JaCrawford92/Project-1/README.md

 ## Get Started
 https://jacrawford92.github.io/Project-1/

 All that's needed is to click the "Start Game" and then click a difficulty level.
 That will bring up the questions.
+When answering the question, you can either hit the next question button or wait 2 seconds for the next question to load.(The "Next Question is disabled when picking a difficulty)

 ## Built with
 - HTML